Jcrdnr/CATHEDRAL/README.md

 # CATHEDRAL
- CATHEDRAL is a tool designed to compare candidates generated from different annotation strategies
+CATHEDRAL is a python-based script designed to compare candidates generated from different annotation and classify according to pre-established confidence levels strategies.

+## Installation
+Pre-requisite :
+  - Python
+  - Jupyter Notebook application (Anaconda Platform)